 After joining the Lester Horton Dance Theater in 1949, de Lavallade became its lead dancer in 1951.
 Besides taking private ballet lessons with Carmelita Maracci, de Lavallade also studied a variety of dance styles, and took acting lessons with Stella Adler.
 De Lavallade got dancing parts in several Hollywood movies early in her career, including Demetrius and the Gladiators and Carmen Jones.

 In 1954, after being invited to dance in the Broadway musical House of Flowers by the choreographer for Carmen Jones, Herbert Ross, de Lavallade set off for New York with Alvin Ailey, a friend and classmate at Thomas Jefferson High School in Los Angeles.
 Another cast member of House of Flowers, dancer and actor Geoffrey Holder, became de Lavallade’s husband in 1955.

-In 2012 de Lavallade was back on Broadway in a revival of A Streetcar Named Desire.
-Residing in New York City with her husband and collaborator, Geoffrey Holder, after six decades in the performing arts, de Lavallade continues to perform and inspire.
+In 2012, de Lavallade was back on Broadway in a revival of A Streetcar Named Desire.
+She resided in New York City with her husband and collaborator, Geoffrey Holder, until his death in 2014.
+More recently, she received the Kennedy Center Honors Award in 2017.